NASAPsyche/irondb/README.md

 - **utils:** Functions used throughout the application
 - **app.js** The core of the application.
 Combines all routers defines the overall flow of requests into the server.

+### Other important libraries used in the application (for full list see package.json):
+[bcrypt](https://www.npmjs.com/package/bcrypt): For salting and hashing passwords. (app.js and auth routes such as register) [formidable](https://www.npmjs.com/package/formidable): For pdf upload.
+(Used exclusively in data-entry router) [json2csv](https://www.npmjs.com/package/json2csv): For converting serialized export data into downloadable csv.
+(Used in database router)
+[pdfobject](https://www.npmjs.com/package/pdfobject): For pdf display on the front-end.
+(Used in all template where a pdf is displayed)
+[python-shell](https://www.npmjs.com/package/python-shell): For managing the running of python scripts.
+(Used in tool routes)

 ## Testing